Hendrix-CS/csci151/projects/gui.md

 -   At least two of the GUI components should have event handlers that produce visible changes in the GUI.
 -   The GUI should have some **persistent state** that is modeled by a class of your own creation.
+    - The class should represent an abstraction of the underlying data representation.
+    - The class should have an array, `ArrayList`, linked list, stack, or queue as one of its attributes.
-The class should represent an abstraction of the underlying data representation.
-The `Controller` will have an instance of this class as one of its attributes.
+    - The `Controller` will have an instance of this class as one of its attributes.
 -   The program should do something useful or interesting.
-It need not be complex, but it should be something that someone would conceivably want to use.
+    - It need not be complex, but it should be something that someone would conceivably want to use.
+    - It should be sufficiently complex that the use of an array, `ArrayList`, linked list, stack, or queue is natural in the context of the application.

 Feel free to use the [Java 19 API](https://docs.oracle.com/en/java/javase/19/docs/api/index.html) as a reference for any piece of Java you might need.